Haesse History, Family Crest & Coats of Arms

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Haesse include Hase, Haase, Haas, Hasse, Hasen, Haass, Haasse, Haasen, Haes, Haese, Haess, Haesse, Heslin, Haeslein and many more.

 Early Notables of the Haesse family (pre 1700)

 Another 43 words (3 lines of text) are included under the topic Early Haesse Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Haesse family to the New World and Oceana
+Migration of the Haesse family

 Thousands of German settlers came to North America between the mid-17th and mid-20th centuries.
 The hardships of the long voyage were balanced by the opportunity to escape poverty and religious persecution.
 The descendents of these settlers still populate the states of Pennsylvania, Texas, New York, Illinois, and California.
 Many also live in Ontario and the prairie provinces of Canada.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Haesse or a variant listed above: Johann Friedrich Hase, who arrived in Philadelphia in 1738.
 Maria Heslin settled in New York State in 1846.